dave-hay/linkedin-job-report-creator/README.md

 *Note: the program will automatically add `.pdf` after.*

-In a couple seconds your report will be done and saved in `/pdf/`!
+In a couple seconds your report will be done and saved in to your desktop!